Small Business Retirement Plans in Fort Lauderdale, FL

 • Ongoing Administration: The MEP sponsor handles the majority of the administrative tasks, including compliance with IRS and Department of Labor requirements, filing necessary forms, and managing plan assets.

-The specific, financial-based benefits for your Fort Lauderdale, FL small business retirement plan will largely be based on the specific plan you choose.
-That said, a small business retirement plan, whichever one you choose, has universal benefits.
-Three out of five employees responded to a survey saying it is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
-Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:
+The specific, financial-based advantages to your Fort Lauderdale, FL small business retirement plan is dependent upon which plan you set up.
+However, a small business retirement plan, whichever one you choose, benefit employers and employees in the same way.
+Over half of employees responded to a survey stating it is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
+Companies and employees will both enjoy:

 Employee Benefits